CharlieLeee/muwanx/docs/docs/getting-started/examples.md

 builder = muwanx.Builder()
 ```

-The `Builder` is the main entry point for creating Muwanx applications.
+The `Builder` is the main entry point for creating muwanx applications.
 It manages projects, scenes, and builds the final application.

 ### Project